 WHAT ABOUT YOU?

-While the world recognizes the positive impacts of gratitude, only the best effects are reserved for those who belong to the Lord.
+While the world recognizes the positive impacts of thankfulness, only the best effects are reserved for those who belong to the Lord.
 Do you need to start there?
 If so, find out more here.